 A variety of people can apply to serve as conservator, although the courts typically give preference to spouses, adult children, parents, and siblings.
 If these individuals are unable or unwilling to serve as conservator (or are not around), the court may appoint any other individual to this position, including public guardians.

 Conservatorships typically come about because of unexpected health issues that make an individual unable to make informed decisions regarding their own well-being, and the process can add to difficulties for loved ones if the person has not made indications as to their wishes ahead of time.
 Thus, avoiding conservatorship is usually in the best interest of the family, reducing stress and eliminating the possibility that the court will appoint someone other than the individual that the disabled person would have wanted to serve as their advocate in case of serious health problems.

 The best way to avoid conservatorship is to create a living will or make a declaration regarding power of attorney.
 These documents will help to inform the family (and the court) regarding who should have responsibility for advocating for the individual, both in terms of medical care and in terms of financial management.
 As a part of smart planning for the future, it makes sense to sign a Durable Power of Attorney document, which lists out who will be in charge of making such decisions in the individual’s stead.
-Elder law attorneys specialize in this area, providing advice on how to properly grant another person power of attorney in the eyes of the law.
+Elder law attorney specialize in this area, providing advice on how to properly grant another person power of attorney in the eyes of the law.

 Of course, as with other important documents, it also makes sense to review Durable Power of Attorney whenever the details of your wishes change.
 This individual will be able to advocate for you based on the wishes you have listed in your documentation, such as your living will, so it is important that these papers reflect your true wishes should any serious health problems arise.